Phaeotremella

 Phaeotremella is a genus of fungi in the family Phaeotremellaceae.
 All Phaeotremella species are parasites of other fungi and produce anamorphic yeast states.
 Basidiocarps (fruit bodies), when produced, are gelatinous and are colloquially classed among the "jelly fungi".
 Fifteen or so species of Phaeotremella are currently recognized worldwide.
+Tremella sanguinea, shown to be a Phaeotremella species by DNA sequencing, is cultivated in China as an ingredient in traditional Chinese medicine.

 Taxonomy

 History

 The genus Phaeotremella was originally created by British mycologist Carleton Rea to accommodate Phaeotremella pseudofoliacea, a fungus that resembled a Tremella species but had brown rather than white basidiospores.
 Later authors considered this to be a mistaken observation and placed Phaeotremella in synonymy with Tremella and its type species in synonymy with Tremella foliacea.

 Molecular research, based on cladistic analysis of DNA sequences, has however shown that Tremella is paraphyletic (and hence artificial).
 A different generic name was therefore required for a group of species not closely related to Tremella mesenterica (the type species of Tremella) and Phaeotremella was selected as the earliest such name available.
 As a result, the current definition of Phaeotremella is not the same as Rea's original concept.
 The type species, P. pseudofoliacea, has been placed in synonymy with Phaeotremella frondosa.